UWB-Biocomputing/Graphitti/docs/User/configuration.md

 * **ConnectionsParams**: Another node to populate.
 Its parameters are as follows:
     + **GrowthParams**: The growth parameters for this simulation.
 The mathematics behind epsilon, beta, and rho can be found [TODO].
 The targetRate is TODO, and the minRadius, and startRadius should be self-explanatory.

-* **Layout Params**: Another node to populate.
-Its only parameter is:
+* **Layout Params**: Currently empty as the GraphML file holds this information.
+This is still kept in the file so that the simulator can create the class.

-    + **FixedLayoutParams**: As you can see from the helpful comment, the simulator will use this if specified, rather than randomly placing the neurons.
+### GraphML File

 -------------
 [<< Go back to User Documentation page](index.md)